HenryQW/Awesome-TTRSS/docs/README.md

 - DB_PORT: the port of your database
 - DB_NAME: the name of your database
 - DB_USER: the user of your database
+- DB_USER_FILE: (alternative to DB_USER) the file containing the user of your database
 - DB_PASS: the password of your database
+- DB_PASS_FILE: (alternative to DB_PASS) the file containing the password of your database
 - ENABLE_PLUGINS: the plugins you'd like to enable as global plugins, note that `auth_internal` is required
 - ALLOW_PORTS: comma-separated port numbers, eg:`1200,3000`.
 Allow subscription of non-'80,443' port feed. **🔴 Use with caution.**
 - SESSION_COOKIE_LIFETIME: the expiry time in hours for your login session cookie in hours, default to `24` hours